Duck-Da-Bomb/Lite-Version/README.md

 # Welcome onboard to the Duck Da Bomb family!
 Lite version is a free online DIY Kit where you can make a deck of coding card at home.
-All you need is a pair of scissor, a deck of pocker cards, glue and the print out from the PDF.
+All you need is a pair of scissor, a deck of pocker cards, glue and print out from the PDF.

 # Content